 As revealed in proton radiography images, these electromagnetic structures are oriented perpendicular to the direction of the two plasma flows, have detailed features, and are much larger and persist much longer than would be predicted from the chaotic motions of the plasma ions and electrons.

-Researchers plan to use NIF to investigate whether intersecting plasmas created by lasers are capable of forming collisionless shocks (where plasma constituents pass by largely without colliding with each other) and whether these shocks could produce large-scale electromagnetic fields.
+Researchers are using NIF to investigate whether intersecting plasmas created by lasers are capable of forming collisionless shocks (where plasma constituents pass by largely without colliding with each other) and whether these shocks could produce large-scale electromagnetic fields.
 Collisionless shocks appear in a wide array of exotic astronomical settings such as violent solar flares, outbursts from galaxies, and supernova remnants.
 Astrophysical collisionless shocks can’t be directly measured, so scientists look to laboratory experiments to better understand these objects.

 NIF is the only facility capable of creating plasmas with sufficiently high density (greater than 1020 particles per cubic centimeter), high flow velocity (greater than 2000 kilometers per second), and high temperature (greater than 1 keV) to approximate the astrophysical conditions observed in space.

-NIF experiments in the planning stage are designed to produce antimatter plasma at nearly the speed of light.
-These experiments will use the Advanced Radiographic Capability, currently under construction, which will produce more penetrating, higher energy x rays than is possible with conventional radiographic techniques.
+NIF experiments are designed to produce antimatter plasma at nearly the speed of light.
+These experiments use the Advanced Radiographic Capability, which will produce more penetrating, higher energy x rays than is possible with conventional radiographic techniques.
 Powerful lasers are proving to be the first tools to access the antimatter plasma phenomena observed in nature.